Aicardi syndrome

 Aicardi syndrome is a rare genetic malformation syndrome characterized by the partial or complete absence of a key structure in the brain called the corpus callosum, the presence of retinal lacunes, and epileptic seizures in the form of infantile spasms.
 Other malformations of the brain and skeleton may also occur.
 The syndrome includes intellectual disability that is usually severe or moderate.
 So far, the syndrome has only been diagnosed in girls and in boys with two X chromosomes (Klinefelter syndrome).

 Those with Aicardi syndrome are in need of various specialist and habilitation instances.
-Epilepsy is treated with medication, but additional treament may also be needed.
-In order to utilize the girls' eyesight and investigate the need for visual aids, examination by ophthalmologist is indicated early in life.
+Epilepsy is treated with medication, but additional treatment may also be needed.
+In order to utilize the individual's eyesight and investigate the need for visual aids, examination by ophthalmologist is indicated early in life.
 Problems from the gastrointestinal tract are frequent.
 In adulthood, continued habilitation efforts and support in daily life are needed.

 The syndrome is named after the French child neurologist Jean Dennis Aicardi, who in 1965 described it in eight girls.
 A causative gene has not been identified.
 Symptoms typically appear before a baby reaches about 5 months of age.